 How this can affect daily life

 Neurologic Therapy can affect comfort, mobility, balance, energy, and confidence with daily tasks.
-Specialized therapy addressing neurological conditions affecting movement, coordination, and daily function.
+Stroke, Parkinson's, MS, and other nerve conditions all need task-specific practice.
+We retrain the movement in the house you'll use it.
 When symptoms begin to change how someone moves, cares for themselves, or manages routines, therapy can help identify practical next steps.

 When it may be time to schedule an evaluation